ghaiklor/iterm-fish-fisher-osx/README.md

 - [ErrNo](https://github.com/oh-my-fish/plugin-errno)

 Translate error codes to return status codes or lookup them by message strings.
-It has autocomplete, so you can easily navigate through `errno` and `strerror`.
+It has completions, so you can easily navigate through `errno` and `strerror`.

 - [Brew](https://github.com/oh-my-fish/plugin-brew)